salenju/react-demos/src/DiffConten-old.md

 Dr Sit Kwong Lam
-Founder
+Company Founder
-Curator and advisor of Marine Online; providing insights to the strategy and development of the platformdevelopment of the platform
-Over 28 years of management experience in the oil and gas industry A Ph.D. graduate from Nanjing University
+Curator and advisor of Marine Online; providing insights into the strategy and development of the platform Over 28 years of management experience in the oil and gas industry A Ph.D. graduate from Nanjing University